 JetBlue change and cancellation fees will be waived for Mosaic members and others on their itinerary.
 You should note that this is only when you book through JetBlue.com.

 The amount for your change and cancellation fees will depend on the type of fare that you purchase.
-For example, for changes in cancellations to Blue and Blue Plus fares under $100, you would have to pay $75 per person plus difference in fare and for fares between $100 and $149.99, You would have to pay $100 per person plus difference in fare.
+For example, for changes and cancellations to Blue and Blue Plus fares under $100, you would have to pay $75 per person plus difference in fare and for fares between $100 and $149.99, you would have to pay $100 per person plus difference in fare.
 The price continues to go up the more expensive the fare.

 So with Mosaic status you could be saving several hundred dollars in the event that you needed to make necessary changes or cancellations.